SamCH93/recipes/Baking/oven_potatoes.md

 1. Wash potatoes, rosemary, and thyme.
 Preheat oven to 190°C (upper and lower heat).
 2. Cut potatoes into longish quarters and put them into a large bowl.
 Add leafy parts of the thyme and rosemary branches and olive oil.
 Salt and pepper to taste and mix well.
-3. Put on a baking tray covred with baking paper.
+3. Put on a baking tray covered with baking paper.
 Bake for around 40 minutes.